Money management: why it’s important

 Budgeting can help you and your family take the first step towards control of your money.
 It can also help you avoid debt.
 And it lets you get on with enjoying family life, rather than spending too much time worrying about your finances.

 Getting started with budgeting

 The key to budgeting is sticking to a basic rule – spend less than you earn.

 One way to start budgeting is to list what you earn, spend money on and owe.
 It can help to look at past salary statements, benefit statements, bills, bank statements and credit card statements.
 If you spend or earn money any other way, be sure to look at this too.

-Bills and statements from the past year should be long enough to show your usual earning and spending habits.
+Try to look at enough bills and statements from the past year to understand your usual earning and spending habits.
 It’s good to look at how some bills are higher at different times of the year.
-For example, electricity and gas bills are often higher during summer and winter because of heating and cooling.
+For example, energy bills are often higher during winter because of heating.